soroosj/Getting-Data/README.md

           #5.  calculate average by activity, subject, activity name.

       Export results to csv.file
             #6 write stats output to a file

+2. Code book
+      Subject - code from 1-30 that designated each of the test or training individuals Activity - categorization of each of 6 possible activities (LAYING, SITTING, STANDING, WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS)
+      Stat_Name - mean or standard deviation  of hundreds of running-related statistics.
+      Stat_Value - average of Stat_Name grouped by subject and activity